jschless/jschless.github.io/_essays/2023-05-06-airport-creatures.md

 category: generalblog
 title: "Airport Creatures: A View from Space"
 date: 2023-05-06 01:03:36 +0530
+header:
+  overlay_image: /assets/airport-creatures.png
+  overlay_filter: 0.5
+  teaser: /assets/airport-creatures.png
+excerpt: "Observing the de-evolution of humanity in the modern airport terminal, from polite society to primal survival mode"
 ---

 The airport is a hell of a place.
 When I fly, I spend hours observing my fellow travelers.
 Each airport denizen is forced to navigate a modern Collosseum in order to be free.
 While not specifically optimized to stress people out, I imagine someone purposefully trying to stress people out would have come up with something similar.
 It doesn't help that the average traveler has a high baseline of anxiety.